roots/docs/trellis/nginx-includes.md

 #### Child Template Example – Complex

 The first block in the example child template below augments the content of the `fastcgi_basic` block from the `wordpress-site.conf.j2` base template.
-It inserts <code v-pre>{{ super() }}</code>, which represents the original block content from the base template, then adds an extra `fastcgi_param`.
+It inserts <code>{{ super() }}</code>, which represents the original block content from the base template, then adds an extra `fastcgi_param`.
 The second block in the example rewrites the `redirects_https` block, omitting the `ssl_enabled` conditional and adding a new `listen 8080` directive.

-::: v-pre

 ```
 {% extends 'roles/wordpress-setup/templates/wordpress-site.conf.j2' %}